 The VPN connection will encrypt your data traffic, making it virtually impossible for hackers or governments to intercept it.
 The secure connection also provides the user with anonymity because your internet traffic is rerouted through an external VPN server.
 Because you are surfing the web via the IP address of the VPN server your own IP address will stay hidden.
 Normally your location and even your identity could be revealed through your IP address because it is unique to your internet connection.
 By using a different IP address on the VPN server none of your actions online are traceable to you and you can now cruise the web anonymously.

 The VPN application will run in the background of your computer, tablet, or smartphone.
-You can access the internet as you normally do and you won’t notice anything.
+You can access the internet as you normally do and you won’t notice anything different.

 Why Would you Use a VPN?